Chelsea vs Tottenham predictions, team news, betting tips, odds and Bet Builder

 - Tottenham out to 8-1 for Premier League relegation as Newcastle defeat leaves West Ham on the brink

+- Chelsea vs Tottenham: Get 50-1 for a goal to be scored with Paddy Power

-- Bet Of The Day: Joe Casey's best bet for Sunday comes from the Premier League
+- Bet Of The Day: Dan Childs's best bet for Day comes from the Premier League

 - Bournemouth vs Manchester City: Citizens can maintain their challenge